buozdemi/buozdemi/README.md

 - 🌱 I’m currently learning **C++ (Object Oriented Programming) in Ecole 42 Istanbul**

-- 👨‍💻 All of my projects are available at [Soon on github...]
+- 👨‍💻 All of my projects are available at [I haven't uploaded the projects I've done for the last 1.5 year yet.
+Soon on github...]

-- 💬 Ask me about **C Programming**

-- 📫 My LinkedIn profile :

 <h3 align="left">Connect with me:</h3>